10 Most Common Reasons People Call a Poison Control Center

 A major culprit is acetaminophen (the active ingredient in Tylenol), says Elizabeth Silver, PharmD, managing director of the Poison Control Center at The University of Kansas Health System in Kansas City.
 “They’re in combination products, by themselves and they come in different strengths,” she explains.
 Ibuprofen (found in Advil and other products) is also an offender.

 Always keep medications in the original child-resistant container, advises Dr. Silver.
+Note that these are child-resistant, not child-proof, so it’s still important to keep kids from accessing it, regardless of what it says on the label.
 Don’t put them in a ziplock baggie or a medication organizer, or anything a child can easily open.
 Also, don’t ever call medication candy when speaking with a child.
 Signs of an acetaminophen overdose include abdominal pain, diarrhea and seizures, according to the National Library of Medicine (NLM).
 Get immediate medical help if you suspect a child or anyone else has ingested an unsafe amount of medication.

 Household cleaning products